 Note: We are just ready to go to press as this sad news comes to the OPA office, but we want to add a word of sympathy and encouragement to endeavor to partially assuage, at least, the grief of the bereaved ones.
 Being personally acquainted with Brother Kessinger and a part of his family, especially, Clarence and Fred, I am moved with tender sympathy for them, and I think I know how to sympathize, since I had to say "goodby" to my father in the flesh in 1922.
-May you have been disappointed because of the delay, and look to the Father above and to Jesus Who was sent to "bind up the broken hearted" and to "comfort those who mourn in zion," and may we not "sorrow even as others who have no hope."
+May you look to the Father above and to Jesus Who was sent to "bind up the broken hearted" and to "comfort those who mourn in zion," and may we not "sorrow even as others who have no hope."